-We entered into a service agreement with Mr. Noble dated March 10, 2017 that set forth the terms and conditions under which Mr. Noble formerly served as our Chief Executive Officer.
-The agreement set out the initial annual base salary for Mr. Noble, subject to periodic review by the Company, and the initial annual target bonus opportunity and annual bonus process.
-Under the agreement, Mr. Noble was eligible to participate in the Company's share option schemes, Group Personal Pension Scheme and in the private health care scheme and permanent health insurance schemes maintained by the Company or its affiliates for the benefit of its senior executives.
+We entered into an employment agreement with Ms. Piccina on January 26, 2022 that set forth the terms and conditions under which Ms. Piccina formerly served as our Chief Commercial Officer.
+The agreement had no specific term and established an at-will employment relationship.
+The agreement set out the initial annual base salary, subject to periodic review by the Company, and initial annual target bonus opportunity and annual bonus process.
+Under the agreement, Ms. Piccina was eligible to participate in the equity plans sponsored and/or maintained by the Company and its affiliates from time to time, in accordance with the terms of any such plans, at the sole and absolute discretion of the Company and the Board of Directors.